Symmetry Classification for Alternating Excitons in Two-Dimensional Altermagnets: Abstract

 \section{Abstract}

 Excitons, bound electron-holes states, often dominate the optical response of two-dimensional (2D) materials and reflect their inherent properties, including spin-orbit coupling, magnetic ordering, or band topology.
 By focusing on a growing class of collinear antiferromagnets with a nonrelativistic spin splitting, referred to also as altermagnets (AM), we propose a theoretical framework based on the spin space group (SSG) to elucidate their resulting excitons.
-Our approach is illustrated on 2D AM with spin-polarized valleys, where we classify the combination of conduction and valence bands by the SSG representations into two cases that hosts bright $s$-like and $p$-like excitons, respectively.
-This analysis is further supported by effective Hamiltonians and the Bethe–Salpeter equation.
+Our approach is illustrated on 2DAM with spin-polarized valleys, where we classify the combination of conduction and valence bands by the SSG representations into two cases that hosts bright $s$-like and $p$-like excitons, respectively.
+This analysis is further supported by effective Hamiltonians and the Bethe-Salpeter equation.
 We identify the excitonic optical selection rules from the calculated absorption spectra and the symmetry of bright excitons from their momentum space envelope functions.
+Together with first-principles calculations, several material candidates are predicted for realizing excitons in 2DAM.
 Our framework provides optical fingerprints for various cases of AM, while their tunability, such as the strain-induced valley splitting, is also transferred to excitons allowing, additionally, valley-polarized photocurrent generation.